HeRAMS-WHO/herams-i18n/docs/index.rst

 Introduction
 ============

 Welcome to the **HeRAMS User Guide**.
 This user guide was designed for users of the `HeRAMS platform <https://herams.org/>`_.
 It provides step-by-step instruction on how to register and access the platform as well as a brief overview on key components of the platform, including detailed information on how to explore the available data using the interactive dashboards.
-Data managers can find additional information on how edit data in the `Contribute Data`_ section.
+Data managers can find additional information on how to edit data in the `Contribute Data`_ section.
 For more advanced topics related to user management and project administration, please consult the `HeRAMS Administration`_ section.

 It should be noted that this guide only addresses issues related to the `HeRAMS platform <https://herams.org/>`_.